Note – this page explains how Graham.Law‘s consult and retainer fees work. If you are looking for the page to make payments, click here.

 Graham.Law gives you three consult options:

-- A Free 30-Minute Consult – this is real legal advice, with one of our dedicated family law attorneys, not meeting with a staffer trying to sell you something.
+- Free 30-Minute First-Time Consult – this is real legal advice, with one of our dedicated family law attorneys, not meeting with a staffer trying to sell you something.
 Please note that while 30 minutes may be sufficient for a post-decree modification, if you have a full divorce case pending, you will have to bring your most important questions to answer, and understand that we may not have time to address everything.
+Note that the free consult is available for first-time domestic relations litigation consults only, and not for prenuptial or postnuptial agreements, or for a follow-up consult.

-- Reduced Rate 1-Hour Consult.
+- Reduced Rate 1-Hour First-Time Consult.
 If you are looking for more detailed answers, we offer a one-hour consult at the reduced rate of $100.
 During that time, we will roll up our sleeves (metaphorically-speaking) and discuss your issues in more depth without worrying about running out the clock.
+Note that the reduced-rate is available for first-time consults only, and not for follow-up consults.

-- Information Only 1-Hour Consult.
-We offer a full-price $345 consult if you are wanting legal advice or for a review of your documents, but are not looking to hire an attorney.
-And if you already have an attorney but are exploring different legal representation, we also charge $345.
+- Full Price 1-Hour Consult.
+We offer a full-price $385 consult if this is a follow-up consult, or if you want legal advice or a review of your documents, but are not seeking to hire an attorney.
+And if you already have an attorney but are exploring different legal representation, we also charge $385.

 We’re not going to waste your time or money.
 During your consult, we tell you what you need to know with real answers, not fluff or a sales pitch.